modernish/modernish/README.md

 * `BUG_PP_03C`: When `IFS` is unset, assigning `var=${var-$*}` only assigns the first field, failing to join and discarding the rest of the fields.
   (zsh 5.3, 5.3.1) Workaround: `var=${var-"$*"}`
-* `BUG_PP_04`: Assigning the positional parameters to a variable using a conditional assignment within a parameter substitution, such as : ${var=$*}, discards everything but the last field if IFS is empty.
+* `BUG_PP_04`: If IFS is set and empty, assigning the positional parameters to a variable using a conditional assignment within a parameter substitution, such as `: ${var=$*}`, discards everything but the last field from the assigned value while incorrectly generating multiple fields for the expansion. (pdksh, mksh)
-  (pdksh, mksh)
 * `BUG_PP_04_S`: When IFS is null (empty), the result of a substitution like `${var=$*}` is incorrectly field-split on spaces.
 The difference with BUG_PP_04 is that the assignment itself succeeds normally.